binpash/pash/remote/README.md

 The controller only allows one command to run at a time for _any_ host.
-Furthermore, it only protects this invariant using local state, so restarting the server will make it forget A) that a worker is already running, and B) anything it know about a command running on the worker.
+Furthermore, it only protects this invariant using local state, so restarting the server will make it forget A) that a worker is already running, and B) anything it knows about a command running on the worker.

-For the time being you should not rely on the controller to protect invariants related to a worker's script.
-The worker take measures to prevent unwanted executions.
+You should not (yet?) rely on the controller to protect a worker's invariants.
+For now, that's a worker's problem.

 This situation will improve with the addition of shared state, a migration to AWS SSM, etc.